 Animal Toxicology And/Or Pharmacology

-The antihypertensive effects of Tekturna have been demonstrated in 6 randomized, double-blind, placebo-controlled 8week clinical trials in patients with mild-to-moderate hypertension.
-The placebo response and placebo-subtracted changes from baseline in seated trough cuff blood pressure are shown in Table 1.
+The antihypertensive effects of Tekturna have been demonstrated in 6 randomized, double-blind, placebo-controlled 8- week clinical trials in patients with mild-to-moderate hypertension.
+The placebo response and placebo-subtracted changes from baseline in seated trough cuff blood pressure are shown in Table 2.

-Table 1: Reductions in Seated Trough Cuff Blood Pressure in the Placebo-Controlled Studies
+Table 2: Reductions in Seated Trough Cuff Blood Pressure (mmHg systolic/diastolic) in the Placebo-Controlled Studies

 †p value less than 0.05 versus placebo by ANCOVA for the pairwise comparison.

-The studies included approximately 2,730 patients given doses of 75 to 600 mg of aliskiren and 1,231 patients given placebo.
+The studies included approximately 2,730 patients given doses of 75 mg (0.5 times the lowest recommended dosage) to 600 mg (twice the highest recommended dosage) of aliskiren and 1,231 patients given placebo.
+The recommended dosage of Tekturna is either 150 or 300 mg once daily [see DOSAGE AND ADMINISTRATION].
 As shown in Table 1, there is some increase in response with administered dose in all studies, with reasonable effects seen at 150mg to 300 mg, and no clear further increases at 600 mg.
 A substantial proportion (85% to 90%) of the blood pressure-lowering effect was observed within 2 weeks of treatment.
 Studies with ambulatory blood pressure monitoring showed reasonable control throughout the interdosing interval; the ratios of mean daytime to mean nighttime ambulatory BP range from 0.6 to 0.9.

 Aliskiren lowered blood pressure in all demographic subgroups, although black patients tended to have smaller reduction than Caucasians and Asians, as has been seen with ACEIs and ARBs.